Avalara Service Terms and Conditions

 In addition to the Transactions counted under (i) or (ii) above, every 10 API calls to the address validation service, other than API calls that are specifically associated with a tax calculation, will count as one Transaction.

-e.
+d.
 Prior Definitions.
-The description of Transaction usage in this section applies to Subscription Terms that begin or renew on or after January 1, 2017.
-For any Subscription Terms that began or renewed before January 1, 2017, the prior usage calculations and the definition of Transactions or Documents set forth in the version of the Terms in effect at the time that the current Subscription Term began will be used to determine usage of the AvaTax Service.
-Upon renewal of any such Subscription Term after January 1, 2017, the new definition of Transactions will apply.
+The description of Transaction usage in this section applies to Initial Subscription Terms that begin on or after January 1, 2018.
+For any Subscription Terms that began or renewed before January 1, 2018, the prior usage calculations and the definition of Transactions or Documents set forth in the version of the Terms in effect at the time that the current Subscription Term began will be used to determine usage of the AvaTax Service.
+Upon renewal of any such Subscription Term after January 1, 2018, the new definition of Transactions will apply, except for Cross-Border Transactions or Customs Transactions, which new definitions will apply only to renewals on or after April 1, 2018.

-- ACCURACY GUARANTEE.
-Avalara provides a guarantee of the accuracy of sales tax calculation results provided by the AvaTax Service (the “Accuracy Guarantee”) under the following terms:
+4. ACCURACY GUARANTEE.
+Avalara provides a guarantee of the accuracy of sales and use tax calculation results provided by the AvaTax Service (the “Accuracy Guarantee”) under the following terms:

 b.
 The following limitations apply to this guarantee:

 i.
 Customer must have properly set up, configured, and maintained its tax profile on the Avalara system and have correctly classified items sold by Customer.
-To the extent that the incorrect result was caused by Customer’s failure to properly set up, configure, and/or maintain its tax profile, Avalara will not be responsible for the incorrect result.
+To the extent that the incorrect result was caused by Customer’s failure to properly set up, configure, or maintain its tax profile or Customer Data, Avalara will not be responsible for the incorrect result.

 ii.
 Avalara will not be responsible for the incorrect result to the extent that it was caused by the failure of the applicable taxing authority to timely and accurately provide or update correct and current tax rates, boundaries, rules, and classifications.